-Written by Jamie on 1st November 2016
+Written by Gavin on 1st November 2016

 The Forte Project is back for its second year, hoping to unearth exciting and new talent across the whole of South Wales.

 The search is now on to find the next group of talented artists as part of the Forte Project, with applications now open online at www.forteproject.co.uk

 Formed in 2016, the Forte Project aims to recognise new raw music talent and ensure rising stars hit the right notes, making a mark on the highly-competitive music industry.

 Back for its second year, Forte Project is once again taking 10 emerging artists to work along alongside assigned industry mentors who will support the artists on their journey at a critical point in their musical career.

 The artists will gain valuable experiences from song-writing workshops, industry seminars, sign-posted opportunities, rehearsal space, recording sessions, bespoke audience development support and a range of unique live opportunities throughout the year.

 Do you have what it takes to become a star?

 The first batch of Forte Project artists benefited hugely from their experience, which saw electronic act LUK step into a professional studio for the first time, Thomas Seddon evolve from a solo artist into an exciting new four-piece outfit Luna Tides, Upbeat Sneakers supported Madness in their hometown of Merthyr Tydfil, Alex Stacey building up his song-writing repertoire in London.